tenzir/tenzir/web/blog/contextualization-made-simple/index.md

 3. **Extensibility**.
 This blog post showed only one context type, the lookup table.
 This covers the most common enrichment scenario.
 But you can implement your own context types.
-A context plugin recieves the full pipeline dataflow, and as a developer, you get [Apache Arrow](https://arrow.apache.org) record batches.
+A context plugin receives the full pipeline dataflow, and as a developer, you get [Apache Arrow](https://arrow.apache.org) record batches.
 This columnar representation works seamlessly with many data tools.